 When can you claim?

-A compensation claim can be made in any accident caused by the negligence of someone else, such as a 3rd party driver, employer or a landowner who has not maintained their property in accordance with their statutory duties.
+A compensation claim can be made in any accident caused by the negligence of someone else.
 The key element to a successful claim is to be able to hold someone liable for the accident that lead to the injuries.

 Anyone who thinks that their broken bone or fracture injury was caused by, or is the responsibility of someone else – such as an employer, another driver, a council or other business – has a right to make a claim for compensation.
 Whilst these injuries can happen anywhere, common scenarios leading to such claims include: